deutschebank/fluxnova-docs-manual/content/update/minor/75-to-76/_index.md

 * The isExecutable attribute is mandatory

 <blockquote class="upgrade-guide-quote">
  By default, the <i>isExecutable</i> attribute of a process is <i>false</i>.
-In Camunda 7.6, process definitions without the <i>isExecutable</i> attribute or with the attribute set to <i>false</i> are not deployed to the engine. <b>So every process which should be executed needs this attribute in the process definition to be deployed</b>.
+In Flowave.6, process definitions without the <i>isExecutable</i> attribute or with the attribute set to <i>false</i> are not deployed to the engine. <b>So every process which should be executed needs this attribute in the process definition to be deployed</b>.
 Old processes which are deployed on an earlier version are also deployed without this attribute.
 </blockquote>

 * Manual activation rule defaults changed